Founder and Executive Director

 The Volunteers that make accomplishment of our mission possible

 There are many other “key” individuals that make OCF the effective, award-winning organization that it is.
 Volunteers, too numerous to mention individually, help OCF spread the important message of awareness and early detection, help raise money to fund the foundation’s operations and initiatives through their direct donations and making our many annual events around the country possible.
 Survivor volunteers man the foundation’s patient support forums, offering experienced based insights or just emotional support to those just beginning their battle.
 All of the volunteers through their dedication, and desire to live part of their lives in service to others, are the heart and soul of OCF.
-When partnered with our Science Advisory Board that ensures the foundation’s direction is based on well thought through ideas, and the many individuals that contribute to the foundation’s fulfillment of its missions from the worlds or research, education, government, education and treatment, these “many” make the OCF successes possible.
+When partnered with our Science Advisory Board that ensures the foundation’s direction is based on well thought through ideas, and the many individuals that contribute to the foundation’s fulfillment of its missions from the worlds of research, education, government, education and treatment, these “many” make the OCF successes possible.
 We are successful because our mission and the ideas that move it forward, are founded on a broad base of individuals from many disciplines and avenues of thought.
 We are not some giant entity, caught up in spending our money on perpetuating the mass of our organization.
-We are a composite of many caring people, mostly uncompensated, drawn together to fight a common enemy, with a genuine desire to better the world.
+We are a composite of many caring people which have become a large community, mostly uncompensated, drawn together to fight a common enemy, with a genuine desire to better the world.